mintchococookies/mastermind/README.md

 - the correct colour in the correct position
 - a correct colour in a wrong position

-View the leaderboard to see how many times you've won :)
+View the game statistics to see how many times you've won and how many tries it took you on average :)